b2cm/dart_ssi/README.md

   wallet.initialize();
 }
 ```

 ## Credentials

 Most important part of this package are the credentials supported by it.
-These credentials are able to support selective disclosure.
+These credentials are able to support selective disclosure
+using a simple hash-based mechanism.
-Therefor every attribute of a credential is hashed with a salt and the verifiable credential signed by the issuer
+Therefore every attribute of a credential is hashed with a salt.
+The verifiable credential signed by the issuer
 only contains the hashes.
-In the wallet of the holder both credentials - the one containing all disclosed values
+In the wallet of the holder both credentials - the one containing all values
-with hashes and salts and the signed one - are stored.
+with their salts and the signed one - are stored.
 E.g. the first mentioned type - in the package referred to to as plaintext-credential -
 looks like this:
 ```
 {